tatumio/doc/docs/rpc/algorand-rpc-documentation/algod/getNodeStatusAfterRound.md

 ### Overview

-The `waitForBlock` method allows you to wait for a block to appear after a specified round and returns the node's status at that time.
+The `getNodeStatusAfterRound` method allows you to wait for a block to appear after a specified round and returns the node's status at that time.

 ### Example Use Cases